18 Bad Money Habits That Keep You Broke (And How to Fix Them)

 Procrastinating Debt Repayment

 Debt is a wealth killer.
-The longer you hold onto it, the more it eats away at your financial future.
-High-interest debt, especially credit card balances, can turn a small loan into an unmanageable mountain if you keep making minimum payments.
+The longer you keep it, the more interest eats away at your future.
+High-interest credit card debt is one of the biggest reasons people stay constantly broke.

-If you have debt, attack it.
-Focus on paying off the highest-interest balances first, or use the snowball method to build momentum.
-Cut unnecessary spending and put that money toward knocking out what you owe.
+If you have debt, attack it now.
+Pay off the highest-interest balances first or use the snowball method to knock out smaller ones and build momentum.

 Skipping Regular Financial Check-Ins